 These Peanut Butter Rocky Road Bars start with my go-to peanut butter cookie recipe spread out in a baking pan to make a simple peanut butter bar.
 When the bars are almost done baking, they get topped off with a mixture of chocolate chips, mini marshmallows, and nuts.
 With a few more minutes of baking time, you’ve got a sweet, gooey, nutty bar with big, big flavor.

-We really enjoy these bars.
-I love those big, thick peanut butter bars.
+We really enjoy these Peanut Butter Rocky Road Bars.
+I love those big, thick peanut butter bars!
 Adding all that deliciousness to the top of them just makes them irresistible.
 If you’re a fan of rocky road desserts, I think you’ll love this peanut butter twist!